How to Make Great Money as a Freelance Translator

 The U.S. Bureau of Labor Statistics shows the median pay for interpreters and translators at $51,830 per year or $24.92 per hour as of 2019.

-You can see how much money freelance translators make on ProZ’s rates page and on the translation rates statistics page at TranslatorsCafe.
+You can see how much money freelance translators make on ProZ’s rates page and the translation rates statistics page at TranslatorsCafe.

 Where to Find Freelance Translator Jobs